 Shirley Davis and an unidentified woman in the city directory office, 1944

 Housing for Oak Ridge residents was allocated by the government using a lettering system according to the status of the workers and the size of their families.
 Higher ranking workers with bigger families would have been typically allocated an “F” home, a two story four-unit structure.
-If a couple got divorced, they might be demoted from a “B” house to an “A” house with less living space.
+There were also “A” houses (two story duplexes with three bedrooms) and “B” houses (smaller single story homes with two bedrooms).

 Then there were the “flat tops”; typically temporary structures for young newcomers, although chronic shortages of housing and supplies during the war years probably made them a more permanent solution for many.